 After successfully investing in mining, Griffith J. Griffith purchased Rancho Los Feliz (near the Los Angeles River) in 1882 and started an ostrich farm there.
 Although ostrich feathers were commonly used in making women's hats in the late 19th century, Griffith's purpose was primarily to lure residents of Los Angeles to his nearby property developments, which supposedly were haunted by the ghost of Antonio Feliz (a previous owner of the property).
 After the property rush peaked, Griffith donated 3,015 acres (1,220 ha) to the city of Los Angeles on December 16, 1896.

 Griffith was tried and convicted of shooting and severely wounding his wife in a 1903 incident.
 When released from prison, he attempted to fund the construction of an amphitheater, observatory, planetarium, and a girls' camp and boys' camp in the park.
-His reputation in the city was tainted by his crime, hence the city refused his money.
+As his reputation in the city was tainted by his crime, the city refused his money.

 Griffith Park Aerodrome